Recognition of same-sex unions in South Korea

-South Korea does not recognize same-sex marriage, civil unions or any other form of legal union for same-sex couples.
+South Korea does not recognise same-sex marriage or civil unions.
+On 21 February 2023, an appellate court ruled that government health insurance should offer spousal coverage to same-sex couples, the "first legal recognition of social benefits for same-sex couples" in South Korea.
+This was upheld by the Supreme Court of Korea on 19 July 2024.

+Polling suggests that support for the legal recognition of same-sex marriage is rising in South Korea, with a 2023 Pew Research Center poll showing that 41% of South Koreans supported same-sex marriage, while 56% were opposed and 3% did not know or had refused to answer.
+This represented an increase compared to 2013 and 2017, when 26% and 34% of South Koreans supported same-sex marriage according to Ipsos and Gallup surveys.

 Limited legal rights

+Diplomatic visas

-In 2019, the Government of South Korea announced it would recognize the same-sex spouses of foreign diplomats who come to live in South Korea.
+In 2019, the Government of South Korea announced it would recognise the same-sex spouses of foreign diplomats who come to live in South Korea.
 The recognition does not extend to same-sex spouses of South Korean diplomats living abroad nor to South Korean same-sex couples.
-As of 2021, the only beneficiaries of this scheme have been the New Zealand ambassador, Phillip Turner, and his husband Hiroshi Ikeda.
+As of 2021, the only beneficiaries of this scheme have been the New Zealand ambassador, Philip Turner, and his husband Hiroshi Ikeda.
 Turner and Ikeda attended an official reception with President Moon Jae-in and his wife Kim Jung-sook at the Blue House in October 2019 as "legal spouses".
 Kyudok Hong, a professor at Sookmyung Women's University, said that "[this] symbolically shows that the recognition of same-sex marriage is a global trend and that Korea cannot ignore it."